samuelhorn/jamdocs/README.md

 ## Todos
 1. Write the actual documentation for Jamdocs, in Jamdocs :)
-2. Build the homepage better, cividing stuff into components and so on.
+2. Build the homepage better, dividing stuff into components and so on.
 3. Add search.

 ## Credits